pragmagrid/lifemapper-server/docs/Updating.rst

    **TODO:** Move to command **lm update config lmserver**

-#  For updating from source code version 1.0.3.lw or below to 1.0.4.lw and
+#.
+For updating from source code **version 1.0.3.lw or below to 1.0.4.lw and
-   above, the configuration files (for lmcompute and lmserver) are newly separated.
+   above**, the configuration files (for lmcompute and lmserver) are newly separated.
 This must be added to the apache configuration by ::

    # cat /opt/lifemapper/rocks/etc/lifemapper-sysconfig-httpd >> /etc/sysconfig/httpd